-The DOE Hydrogen Program leverages the vast capabilities and experience of its stakeholders through cooperative partnerships.
-Coordination of these activities will be one of the keys to achieving national hydrogen and fuel cell technology program goals.
+The DOE Hydrogen Program leverages the vast capabilities and experience of its stakeholders through a variety of engagement mechanisms.
+Stakeholder input is vital to the effectiveness of the Hydrogen Program and coordination of efforts is key to achieving national clean hydrogen goals.

 State and Local Governments

 A growing number of state and regional hydrogen initiatives unite government entities with other stakeholders to advance the development and use of hydrogen and fuel cell technologies in focused regions.
 The Hydrogen Program coordinates with other DOE offices interacting directly with state and local governments to help ensure that activities are well integrated at the federal, state, and local levels.
 Coordinating with state-level activities is also essential for implementing overall strategy for real-world demonstrations, public outreach and education, and early market deployments.

 Engagement with private-sector and non-profit stakeholders through key partnerships helps to ensure that the research, development, and demonstration efforts of government, academia, and industry are well coordinated, their diverse capabilities are well integrated, and their resources are effectively utilized.